sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

   - when k + 1 is even, just multiply 2 for each factor in $\frac{k + 1}{2}$
     when odd, just plus one with the factors of even $k$.
 - [ ] 13 this question is weird ...
+- [ ] 17
+  - > The statement is true for n = 4, because there is only one diagonal, leaving two triangles with the desired property
 - [ ] 18 see the ans which splits into two smaller polygons as one example does.
   > (otherwise, the region containing $v_{m+n−1}$ would not be a triangle) more intuitively, the region contain the side $v_{m+n−2}v_{m+n−1}$ will not be a triangle.